Critical Race and Political Economy

 This area of study is administered by the Department of Critical Race and Political Economy:

-Kristie Ford, Professor of Sociology and Critical Race and Political Economy
+Kristie Ford, Director of the Intergroup Dialogue Center; Professor of Sociology and Critical Race and Political Economy

 Lucas Wilson, Professor of Economics and Critical Race and Political Economy on the Ford Foundation

-David Hernández, Faculty Director of Community Engagement; Associate Professor of Latinx Studies and Critical Race and Political Economy, Teaching Fall Only
+Ren-yo Hwang, Associate Professor of Gender Studies and Critical Race and Political Economy, On Leave 2025-2026

 Vanessa Rosa, Associate Professor of Latinx Studies and Critical Race and Political Economy